 When you write your article, these bits of research are used for small parentheticals, but they get cited as well.
 For instance, here is a page for the Sand Mountain Reporter I drafted this morning out of these references:

-The links should go to “clippings”, not pages, per both Wikipedia and the archives.
+If using historical newspaper archives, links should go to “clippings”, not pages, per both Wikipedia and the archives.
 Clippings in these systems are a way to share specific articles publicly, and linking to the clipping — which is not behind a paywall — allows others to check your work and the accuracy of your citation without needing an account.

 In this case we weren’t able to find anything worthwhile in Google Books about this paper, but by getting down the history — even of this rather small paper — we’re able to show its long and important history in the community.
 And we’re able to do this without citing the paper itself, instead relying on the Library of Congress and four other local papers to tell the story here.